saheeshnakamuni0905/TakeHomeAssessment/README.md

-# TakeHomeAssessment
+# full-stack-hiring-takehome-assessment

 This project is a web application that displays a list of companies and their details, including multiple possible locations.
-The application uses Flask or Django for the backend, React for the frontend, and Docker for containerization.
+The application uses Django for the backend, React for the frontend, and Docker for containerization.

 ## Prerequisites